oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     used for any given shard in a sharded database.
 This value is ignored if the Oracle client library version is less than 18.3.

+    The soda_metadata_cache parameter is expected to be a boolean expresion which indicates whether or not to enable the SODA metatata cache.
+This significantly improves the performance of methods
+    :meth:`SodaDatabase.createCollection()` and
+    :meth:`SodaDatabase.openCollection()` but can become out of date as it does not track changes made externally.
+It is also only available in Oracle Client 19.11 and higher.
+See :ref:`Using the SODA Metadata Cache
+    <sodametadatacache>`.

     The stmtcachesize parameter, if specified, is expected to be an integer which specifies the initial value of :data:`~SessionPool.stmtcachesize`.